jay-max-c/sapienza-calendar/README.md

 Checks official Sapienza sources every 6 hours.

-- `lessons-plan` determines the Year 1 / Semester 1 course list.
+- `lessons-plan` determines the course list.
 - Faculty/course timetable pages are checked for machine-readable timetable changes.
 - `overrides.json` is the manual layer for professor emails, Meet links and special start dates.
 - The script has a safety stop: it does **not** overwrite `Y1S12026.ics` unless all four courses have a complete parseable timetable.